 If you love cheesy sauces, try Velveeta cheese sauce, beefy cheese soup, Velveeta Rotel dip, or white bechamel cheese sauce.

-Making your own substitutes
+Making your own substitute for Velveeta cheese

 - We love melting together 8 ounces of cream cheese and 8 ounces (2 cups) of grated sharp or medium cheddar in exchange for four cups of Velveeta.